Sohoxic/GraphNN/README.md

 PART B:</br>
 Create a Graph neural network and complete the following:</br>
 1. Link prediction
-2. Node classification</br>
+2. Node classification

 Use 70-30 train test split, take random seed = 42
 #### Metrics Accuracy to be generated as it will be graded based on the metrics itself.